dreamsofcode-io/spellbook/README.md

 # Running

-First, make sure you have set your`REDIS_URL` and `POSTGRES_URL` in the .env.
+First, make sure you have set your`REDIS_URL` and `DATABASE_URL` defined in the .env.

+You can deploy a free instance of both redis and PostgreSQL using the sponsor of this
+video: Aiven.

+To do so, head to [https://go.aiven.io/dreamsofcode](https://go.aiven.io/dreamsofcode) and then sign up.

+You should be then able to create both a redis and PostgreSQL instance at no cost.

-Then, to run this server, just use cargo.
+Once configured you can run this server using cargo.

 ```
 cargo run